NVIDIA/warp/docs/modules/tiles.rst

     @wp.kernel
     def compute(a: array2d(dtype=float))

+        # obtain our 2d block index
         i, j = wp.tid()

-        # load a row from global memory
+        # load a 2d tile from global memory
         t = wp.tile_load(array, i, j, TILE_M, TILE_N)
         s = wp.sum(t)
         ...

     wp.launch_tiled(compute, dim=[a.shape[0]/TILE_M, a.shape[1]/TILE_N], inputs=[a], block_dim=TILE_THREADS)

-In this example, we use :func:`warp.launch_tiled` to automatically insert the trailing dimension, and assign ``TILE_THREADS`` to each 2D tile of the array.
-Each tile consists of ``16*16=256`` values, which are loaded cooperatively by the 64 threads in each block.
+Here we divide the array ``a`` into 2d tiles of shape 16x16, each block cooperatively loads tile from the input array and computes its sum before returning the result.

 Tile Storage
 ------------